 Seek help early!
-Let the Dean of Students & Wellbeing know about anything that might affect your health or wellbeing.
+Let your RA, the Dean of Students & Wellbeing or our friendly Residential Support Officers know about anything that might affect your health or wellbeing.
 Don't be afraid to ask for help for yourself or a friend.